port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/aws/aws.md

   :::info **IMPORTANT**

   - **The order of the resources matters** when you have relations between resources.
-    The AWS Exporter will sync the resources in the same order as they appear in the `config.json`, so make sure to sort the resources by a logical order.
+    The AWS exporter will sync the resources in the same order as they appear in the `config.json`, so make sure to sort the resources by a logical order.

-    For example, if you have a relation from SNS Topic to Lambda function, put the Lambda function configuration first.
+    For example, if you have a relation from SNS Topic to lambda function, put the Lambda function configuration first.

   - By its nature, the AWS exporter will keep the values of unmapped properties untouched.
 Go [here](../api/api.md?operation=create-update#usage) for further explanation about different entity creation strategies.